xzhangxa/profiling-summary/supporting.md

 Intel CPU has a new HW extension for capturing software execution since Broadwell.
 It saves information into data packets for later software analysis.
 So it's possible to reconstruct stack info from branch info.

-## gprof Tracing Information

-GCC option `-pg` will generate extra code for gprof profiling tool, it will insert `mcount` function call into program to gather metrics.

-BTW, in kernel space Ftrace will use `mcount` for function tracer.

 ## Symbol Information

 Symbols are the readable strings for functions, global variables etc..
 When debugging/profiling they are needed to make the stack info readable, otherwise we get only ??/kallsyms/unknown etc. so not helpful at all.

 ### User space

+Symbols information are available if the symbol table sections (symtab and dynsym) in ELF file are available.
+The section symtab contains all the symbols, while section dynsym contains only global dynamic symbols for linking.

-Sometimes ELF files are built with symbol information removed, like using `strip(1)` to reduce size.
+Sometimes pre-built files are released with symtab removed, like using `strip` to reduce size, then if it's a shared library, only exported symbols can be found; if it's executable, no symbol can be found by uprobe.
 So do not strip ELF files if you need call stack function names when debugging.

-Or symbols can be available in debuginfo (gcc `-g` option) or BTF (BPF Type Format, new and not ready?).
+Symbols can be retrieved in separate debuginfo files or BTF (BPF Type Format, new and not ready?).
+Linux distributions normally release the debuginfo files starting with the same name as original package, like on Debian for libc6 there's a libc6-dbg package.

 ### Kernel symbol with `perf`

 For kernel symbol information to be used by `perf`, It should be provided by kernel via */proc/kallsyms*, but it's normally disabled.
 Run `echo 0 > /proc/sys/kernel/kptr_restrict` to enable it.

+## gprof Tracing Information

+GCC option `-pg` will generate extra code for gprof profiling tool, it will insert `mcount` function call into program to gather metrics.

+BTW, in kernel space Ftrace will use `mcount` for function tracer.

 ## Ptrace Syscall